CortSmith/AWS-BlenderRendering/README.md

 - Find 'Network & Security' tab, and select 'Key Pairs'.

-- On the top right, click 'Create Key Pair'
+- On the top left, click 'Create Key Pair'

 - Enter a name.